Construction Workers Solidarity: 2022 elections

 CWS Party List filed its Certificate of Candidacy for the 2022 Philippine Elections. on October 5, 2021.
 The CWS has pledged to continue the implementation of the Build!
 Build!
 Build! program of President Rodrigo Duterte's administration which has been overseen by DPWH secretary Mark Villar.
 CWS Party-list being part of 19th Congress got 412,333 total of votes in the 2022 election and was number 21 on the total vote getters for the party-list election of the Philippines.

 CWS Party-list is now represented by engineer and entrepreneur Edwin Gardiola at the House of Representatives.
+Since becoming a Congress representative, two construction firms owned by Gardiola's relatives were awarded P16 billion in flood control, road, and other infrastructure projects from 2023 to 2025.

 2025 elections

 Incumbent representative Edwin Gardiola is the first nominee of CWS for the 2025 election.
-However in February 2025, a disqualification case was filed against CWS by Batangas gubernatorial candidate Jay Manalo Ilagan, when Gardiola attended a giveaway event at the Barako Fest in Lipa.
-The three sedan cars given as prizes were allegedly sponsored by Gardiola, an act which the complainant believes to constitute as vote buying.
+However, in February 2025, a disqualification case was filed against CWS by Batangas gubernatorial candidate Jay Manalo Ilagan, when Gardiola attended a giveaway event at the Barako Fest in Lipa.
+Three sedan cars given as prizes were allegedly sponsored by Gardiola, which the complainant believes to constitute vote buying.

 Work and advocacies

 The Construction Workers Solidarity Party List has been involved in furthering the advocacies that involve the construction workers.
 CWS has provided various forms of assistance in the form of financial, medical transport services, displaced workers cash support, and vaccine provision against the COVID-19 pandemic, among others.

 CWS Party List has filed 120 bills that it has principally authored and co-authored 103 bills.

+According to a Gardiola family spokesperson, the Security and Exchange Commission registration of the family's JSG Construction was revoked in 2006 "due to the oversight of the company’s previous accountant".